AlphaGit/alphas-manifesto-blog/_posts/2017-04-30-some-best-practices-for-html-canvas.md

 - best practices
 - Canvas
 - web development
+sub_title: by Colin Cieloha from Skilled.co
 ---

-by Colin Cieloha from Skilled.co

 This is a guest post submitted by Colin Cieloha, who is an American author and content marketer at [Skilled.co](https://skilled.co/).
 He writes about everything that will draw his attention with a focus on the mobile and e-commerce space.
 When he is not writing he is spending his time traveling the globe and snowboarding.
 You can follow him on his Twitter at [@ColinCieloha](https://twitter.com/ColinCieloha) or on [Linkedin](https://www.linkedin.com/in/colin-cieloha-7a01ab55).